1902010565/PHBS_BIGDATA_2019/Homework_1.md

 * a big amount of documentation and tools available
 * high performance.
 MySQL holds a reputation of a fast database solution
 * security.
 It has reliable database management system, which allows to grant access privileges on a user-by-user basis, define a password for the root user, remove anonymous accounts.
+At the same time, in this specific case security of the data is not a priority, since the IMDB data is available to any user.